SolarLune/resolv/readme.md

 A Space represents a container for Shapes to exist in and test against.
 This way, the fundamentals are the same, but it should scale up more easily, since you don't have to do manual for checking everywhere you want to test a Shape against others.

-A Space is just a Slice of Shapes, so feel free to use as many as you need to (i.e. you could split up a level into multiple Spaces, or have everything in one Space if it works for your game).
-Spaces being simple slices means that they can also be filtered out as necessary to easily test a smaller selection of Shapes when desired.
+A Space is just a pointer to a slice of Shapes, so feel free to use as many as you need to (i.e. you could split up a level into multiple Spaces, or have everything in one Space if it works for your game).
+Spaces being pointers to slices means that they can also be filtered out as necessary to easily test a smaller selection of Shapes when desired.

 Here's an example using a Space to check one Shape against others: